The goal of this comprehensive effort is to significantly raise the level of achievement for all students.

-The cornerstone of this project is dynamic, long-term professional development.
-School-based literacy coaches are trained in research-based methods; provided with ongoing professional development as they continually implement research-based approaches in their own classrooms; and supported as they provide on-site training for the teachers in their schools.
+The cornerstone of our project is dynamic, long-term professional development.
+We train school-based literacy coaches in research-based methods and provide them with ongoing professional development as they continually implement these approaches in their own classrooms, and we support them as they provide on-site training for the teachers in their schools.

-Providing a research-based instructional model that is language-based, student-centered, process-oriented, and outcome-based;
+Providing a research-based instructional model that is language-based, student-centered, process-oriented, and outcome-based.

-Creating in-school and in-district leadership through the training and support of school-based literacy leadership teams, administrators, and literacy coaches;
+Creating in-school and in-district leadership through the training and support of school-based literacy leadership teams, administrators, and literacy coaches.

 Helping schools monitor the progress of every student through systematized assessment, data collection, and analysis.